Skip to content

 # Bootstrap CDK (first time only)

-mise run //cdk:bootstrap
+mise //cdk:bootstrap

-# Deploy the stack (~10 minutes)
+# Deploy the stack (~10 minutes). --require-approval never lets it run

-mise run //cdk:deploy
+mise //cdk:deploy -- --require-approval never

-The X-Ray commands are a one-time per-account setup.
-On a fresh account the put-resource-policy call is required first — without it, the update-trace-segment-destination command fails with an AccessDeniedException because X-Ray cannot write to the aws/spans log group.
 CDK bootstrap provisions the staging resources CDK needs (S3 bucket, IAM roles).
-The deploy itself takes around 10 minutes - most of the time is spent building the Docker image and provisioning the AgentCore Runtime.
+The deploy itself takes around 10 minutes — most of the time is spent building the Docker image and provisioning the AgentCore Runtime.

 The stack grants the AgentCore runtime bedrock:InvokeModel* on the foundation models and cross-Region inference profiles declared in cdk/src/stacks/agent.ts (grantInvoke).
 That covers IAM only.